Pusia microzonias

 Pusia microzonias is a species of sea snail, a marine gastropod mollusk, in the family Costellariidae, the ribbed miters.

 Description

 The length of the shell attains 9.3 mm, its diameter 4.1 mm.

 (Described as Mitra microzonias) The shell shows a row of white spots so arranged as to come one on each rib, forming a chain on the centre of the body whorl.

+(Described as Mitra glabra) The shell is oblong-ovate in shape, notably thick, and possesses a smooth, polished surface.
+It is longitudinally ribbed; these ribs are rounded in form, though they become obsolete on the body whorl.
+The columella is equipped with four distinct folds.

+The shell is a ashy-brown, while the lower portion of the body whorl transitions into a chestnut-brown.
+Furthermore, the shell is encircled by a single, narrow, yellowish band.

 Distribution

-This marine species occurs off Fiji and in many other parts of the western Pacific, from Indonesia to the Marshall Islands.
+This marine species occurs off Fiji, Ascension Island and in many other parts of the western Pacific, from Indonesia to the Marshall Islands.